vatlab/sos/doc/commandline.md

 sos run script
 ```

-This allows a SoS script to be executed directory if it has a shebang line
+This allows a SoS script to be executed directly if it is executable with shebang line

 ```
 #!/usr/bin/env sos-runner
 ```

-and has appropriate permissions.